Watanabeyouuu/Watanabeyouuu.github.io/_pages/internships.md

 **Period**: July 2020

 **Responsibilities**:
-- Conducted IPO audit internship
-- Wrote programs to significantly improve efficiency during background checks
+- Conducted an IPO audit internship, where I developed and wrote programs to significantly enhance efficiency during background checks.
-- Traveled to Tianjin and Chongqing for business trips
+- Traveled to Tianjin and Chongqing to liaise with subsidiary managers, ensuring comprehensive audit coverage and accuracy.
-- Liaised with subsidiary managers

 ---